bagaking/projmcp/README.md

 - Workspace state: `<client cwd>/project_plan/`.
 - Protocol channel: JSON-RPC messages use stdout; application diagnostics use stderr.
+- Public package API: root package import metadata only.
+The supported runtime surface is the MCP stdio server and `bagaking-projmcp` binary; `dist/...` subpath imports are internal build output and are not a compatibility contract.
 - Published package: the compiled `dist/` tree, `README.md`, `LICENSE`, and `CHANGELOG.md`.
 Source, tests, scripts, CI files, and local `project_plan/` files are release-validator exclusions.